Bewildering Stories

 Special case: If the bibliography contains only one title, the author’s bio page itself becomes defunct:

-However, in such cases, the author does not necessarily qualify as an “unperson” (see section 3, below).
+However, in such cases, the author does not necessarily qualify as an “unperson” (see below).

-3. The same principle applies to “unpersons,” to borrow a term from George Orwell’s 1984.
+2. The same procedure applies to “unpersons,” to borrow a term from George Orwell’s 1984.
 An “unperson” is one who has asked to be “vaporized” (op. cit.), i.e. to have all traces of his or her existence removed from the website.

 Advertising

-Queries about advertising typically involve one or both of two types:
+Queries about advertising are typically of two types:

-1. Text-linked adverts on a page in a regular issue:
+1. Text-linked advertisements on a page in a regular issue:

-We will place a stand-alone advertisement on a contributor’s page in a regular issue, at the author’s request.
+Bewildering Stories will consider stand-alone advertisements on individual pages in a regular issue at the author’s request.
 Limit: one page.
 Multiple-page inclusions of the same advertisement are not possible, sorry.

 Please see also: “How to send a file to Bewildering Stories